lpcruz/commits/README.md

-# commits-
+# commits

+##### Description

-things that people have said to me or while I was around that I felt worth committing to a repository.
+This repository contains quotes said to me or while I was around that I felt are worth committing.